What is backlog grooming in Agile?

 By breaking down the larger user stories into smaller increments during the refinement process, the team can deliver software to the customer more often.
 This helps the client because they can track progress, and make other requests if needed.

 Tips for successful backlog grooming

 Usually, team leaders choose to alternate these meetings with sprint planning meetings.
-Ideally, sprints last for two to three weeks, and a backlog session would occur some time between sprints.
+Ideally, sprint cycle last for two to three weeks, and a backlog session would occur sometime between sprints.
 Some teams choose to have grooming sessions less often.
 If the team has a well-defined definition of ‘completion’, if requirements have not changed, or if no refinement is needed, they may only meet once a month.